 And so we looked around and found some reasonable flights to Chicago, and found a great deal on rooms at the Four Seasons Chicago via booking.com.
 We arrived in Chicago on Dec 19th and flew home four days later, landing on the morning of Christmas Eve.

-We landed after a long flight and headed straight to the hotel where we caught up on some sleep.
+It was a long flight so we headed straight to the hotel where we caught up on some sleep.
 We woke early (thanks, jetlag) and spent a couple of hours checking the pages we’d marked in our guide book, and web pages we’d bookmarked showing interesting sights in the city.

 The result was a list of about a dozen activities and destinations that we wanted to fit into our five days in the city.